-Learning Communities: The Educational Opportunity Program (EOP) is a CSU system wide program which targets first-generation and historically underserved students.
+Learning Communities: The Educational Opportunity Program (EOP) is a CSU systemwide program, which targets first-generation and historically underserved students.
 One of the components of EOP is a residential Summer Bridge transitional program.
 Summer Bridge students have great potential but enter the University having overcome many obstacles.
 In previous years, Summer Bridge participants were not provided programming after the summer ended.
 SSI funds will provide the opportunity to design and develop a first-year Learning Community that will offer students opportunities to connect, engage, and learn.
-For the 2018-2019 year, EOP will provide students with high impact activities to increase the retention of Summer Bridge students.
+For the 2018-2019 year, EOP will provide students with high-impact activities to increase the retention of Summer Bridge students.
 Partnerships will be developed with academic units to offer a 3-term cohort-based learning community for first-time freshman EOP students.
-This Learning Community starts in the summer and extends into the academic year by providing at least 2 courses in the fall semester and 1 course in spring semester that are exclusive to EOP students.
+This Learning Community starts in the summer and extends into the academic year by providing at least two courses in the fall semester and one course in spring semester that are exclusive to EOP students.
 Funding will continue to support events designed to build community.
 Increase capacity in the EOP computer lab and Peer Mentoring area.
-SSI funding will also be used by the Honors Program Department to hire a part-time, fiscal year renewal staff member who will plan programs to facilitate a sense of community among the honors students.
+SSI funding also will be used by the Honors Program Department to hire a part-time, fiscal-year renewal staff member, who will plan programs to facilitate a sense of community among the honors students.

 EOP Learning Community: